 Woodford earned a BA in Accounting from Michigan State University and an MBA from St. Louis University.
 He grew up in Janesville, Wisconsin, and now lives in Weatherford.

 As the Hirth Family Foundation Executive in Residence, Woodford will help strengthen TCU Neeley students’ understanding of environmental, social and governance issues — a knowledge base that is increasingly important for future finance and accounting leaders.
 This spring, he serves as co-instructor of the ESG Reporting and Assurance, a graduate-level class for both MBA and MAc students, and is guest speaking on similar topics in an undergraduate, honors-level class.
-This new TCU Neeley Executive-in-Residence position, the Hirth Family Foundation Executive-in-Residence for Accounting, is made possible through the generosity of Robert B. Hirth Jr., Deborah Weller Hirth and the Hirth Family Foundation.
+This new TCU Neeley Executive-in-Residence position, the Hirth Family Foundation Executive-in-Residence for Management and Leadership, is made possible through the generosity of Robert B. Hirth Jr., Deborah Weller Hirth and the Hirth Family Foundation.

 “I’m getting to the late stages of a long career in business, finance and accounting and find it rewarding to share what I have learned over the years with students.
 It is also helpful for me to understand what is important to the next generation of people who will be joining companies — including my own,” Woodford said.